Facilities

 • simulating the effects of gravity on molten metals with large centrifuges

-Laboratory space in Wilmore Laboratories can be divided into three major categories.
+Our laboratories can be divided into three major categories.
 The equipment listed below represents only a portion of the full range of resources available to our research teams:

-• Materials processing laboratoriesinclude an autoclave, presses, pultrusion, injection molding and thermoforming machines for composites; hot and cold isostatic presses for powder-based materials, sputter-coating facilities for the deposition of coatings, a variety of crystal growth systems and a Gleeble thermomechanical processing system.
+• Materials processing laboratories: an autoclave, presses, pultrusion, injection molding and thermoforming machines for composites; hot and cold isostatic presses for powder-based materials, sputter-coating facilities for the deposition of coatings, a variety of crystal growth systems and a Gleeble thermomechanical processing system.